verdianeDada/Online-evaluation-platform/readme.md

 Consult my Curriculum Vitae <a href="https://github.com/verdianeDada/CV/blob/main/En_CV_Developpement_DADA.pdf">Here</a>

 ## Introduction
-As part of my portfolio, this web application was designed and implemented from scratch as a personal project
+As part of my portfolio, this web application was designed and implemented from scratch as a personal project.

 ## Context
 This is an evaluation web app initially designed for a computer science department of the University of Bambili, Cameroon.